ScaleLeap/awesome-amazon-seller/contributing.md

 ---

-Ensure your pull request adheres to the following guidelines:
+## Ensure your pull request adheres to the following guidelines:

-- Do not submit spam.
-- Do not submit guru courses.
+### Do

 - Make sure your submission is awesome, and not just average.
+- If you are sending a PR, make sure you insert the resource in alphabetical order.
+- Tone down the marketing in the description.
+Try to stay factual.

+### Do Not

+- Submit spam.
+- Submit guru courses.
+- Submit affiliate links.

 Thank you for your suggestions!